 The change of language helped liberate the movement from the baggage of the term 'vegan', and instead now presented themselves as being the status quo.
 It was now those who still ate meat, the 'Carnists', who should be seen as the outsiders and the ones who need to adapt and gain acceptance from the world.

 Of course it’s worth remembering this (JME being vegan aside) was a fictional film documenting a fictional chain of events.
-But the journey which documented the vegan movement from fringe idea to status-quo was entirely plausible, and it's because it follows a well trodden, replicable path of how challenging ideas spread.
+But the journey which documented the vegan movement from fringe idea to status-quo was entirely plausible, and it's because it follows a well trodden, replicable path of how once challenging ideas can spread.

 Simon Amstell challenger marketing expert.
 Who knew?